MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#alignment">:open_file_folder: [<b><i>Full List of Alignment</i></b>]</a>.

+- MaxMin-RLHF: Towards Equitable Alignment of Large Language Models with Diverse Human Preferences. [[paper]](https://arxiv.org/abs/2402.08925)
+  - Souradip Chakraborty, Jiahao Qiu, Hui Yuan, Alec Koppel, Furong Huang, Dinesh Manocha, Amrit Singh Bedi, Mengdi Wang.
+  - Key Word: Reinforcement Learning from Human Feedback; Diversity in Human Preferences.
+  - <details><summary>Digest</summary> This abstract addresses the limitations of Reinforcement Learning from Human Feedback (RLHF) in language models, specifically its inability to capture the diversity of human preferences using a single reward model.
+The authors present an "impossibility result" demonstrating this limitation and propose a solution that involves learning a mixture of preference distributions and employing a MaxMin alignment objective inspired by egalitarian principles.
+This approach aims to more fairly represent diverse human preferences.
+They connect their method to distributionally robust optimization and general utility reinforcement learning, showcasing its robustness and generality.
+Experimental results with GPT-2 and Tulu2-7B models demonstrate significant improvements in aligning with diverse human preferences, including a notable increase in win-rates and fairness for minority groups.
+The findings suggest the approach's applicability beyond language models to reinforcement learning at large.

 - HarmBench: A Standardized Evaluation Framework for Automated Red Teaming and Robust Refusal. [[paper]](https://arxiv.org/abs/2402.04249)
   - Mantas Mazeika, Long Phan, Xuwang Yin, Andy Zou, Zifan Wang, Norman Mu, Elham Sakhaee, Nathaniel Li, Steven Basart, Bo Li, David Forsyth, Dan Hendrycks.
   - Key Word: Red Teaming; Large Language Model; Benchmark.